 I became interested in genealogy at “knitting” club in Mountain Home, Idaho, a long time ago.
 Before my husband Guy was sent to Vietnam–and before the internet.
 This group of women were military wives and local women who enjoyed doing handwork, although not necessarily knitting.
 One woman announced that she’d found a Civil War ancestor.
 I was intrigued.
 You can find out that stuff?

 She sent me to the library for the book How to Find Your Ancestors.
 It says to write your grandparents and any older relatives, so letters (with self-addressed stamped envelopes) zipped Idaho and Iowa, where my grandparents lived.

-I worked my way back to a distant Neal relative in Tennessee, who lived where many Neals first lived in America, and had worked on family history for years..
-He introduced me to Benjamin Neal, and sent a copy of his will.
+I worked my way back to a distant Neal relative in Tennessee, who lived where many Neals first lived in America.
+He had worked on family history for years and introduced me to Benjamin Neal.
 Not only was I surprised to have ancestors from the south, but was shocked that some were slave-owners.